 With release 1.4 you can now designate the LDAP and SAML groups for both users and administrators.
 With automatic synchronization, the ability to log in or administer CDSW is now dependent on group membership; authorization is now centralized in the system you already use for that purpose.

 Cloudera Data Science Workbench 1.4.x is supported on the following versions of CDH and Cloudera Manager: CDH 5.7 or higher 5.x versions.
 For CSD-based deployments: Cloudera Manager 5.13 or higher 5.x versions; for package-based deployments: Cloudera Manager 5.11 or higher 5.x versions.
 In addition to cloud options, customers can now deploy on premises with Oracle Linux 7.4 (for the Oracle Big Data Appliance).
 Full details are available from the online release notes.
-To see the new capabilities in action, join our webinar on 13 June 2018.

 Learn more about how Cloudera Data Science Workbench makes your data science team more productive.